 The Character Viewpoint Synopsis panel also works a little differently from the standard panels, so we’ll explain that here.
-You should also check out the Roadmap article ‘Character Viewpoint Synopses’ for more guidance relating to craft and character, rather than practical use of the software.
+You should also check out the Roadmap article ‘Character Viewpoints’ for more guidance relating to craft and character, rather than technical use of the software.

 A Character Viewpoint Synopsis is where you follow through your story from the point of view of the characters who are not the main character (or not any of the point-of-view characters, if you’re doing multiple POVs).